jeromelek/tellingstorieswithdata/FinalProjectPartII.md

   I will explore phone app limits functions in my personal device
 7. Any Other Feedback.
   Inspiring tagline at the end, charts were easy to read and understand the information it is presenting

 ### Changes to implement to address issues
+Based on the feedback gathered, I would be implementing the following changes when transferring the mockup to Shorthand.
+Generally, the feedback has been quite positive after the changes have been made to the second iteration of the mockup.
+1. Reduce the number of image breakers (especially those that look too "stock" and not as linked to the story at hand.
+2. Consider reducing the general statistics at the start, and putting the description above to make the chart more readable
+3. Add legend to the visualization on American sentiments.
+4. Work on the scaling between the chart font size and the text font size (this was not done in the mockup and caused some confusion - but will be rectified when implemented in shorthand)
+5. Increase the font sizes of axis / labels to be more visible
+6. Change the color of the axis from grey to white for better visibility
+7. Look into alternative colours for Facebook / Instagram to make their lines more visible on the charts
+8. Vary the font weight / sizes for the text blocks to increase readability and impact for the reader.
+9. Provide more detail if possible with regards to the timeline (when readers want to find out more) These changes will be made directly on Shorthand in Part III of the project for greater accuracy.

 ### Back to [Homepage](https://jeromelek.github.io/tellingstorieswithdataportfolio/)